RoseMelato/MyPortfolio/README.md

-# Rose Lerato Melato | Portfolio Website
+**Rose Lerato Melato | Portfolio Website**

-## Overview
+**Overview**
-This is my personal portfolio website, showcasing my journey from Biochemistry to Software Development, my technical skills, and the projects I have worked on.
-The site includes a fully functional contact form with backend integration, allowing visitors to submit messages that are securely stored in a database.
+This is my personal portfolio website showcasing my transition from Biochemistry to Software Development, my technical skill set, and the projects I have worked on.
+The website demonstrates both frontend and backend capabilities, including a fully functional contact form with database integration.

-The frontend is built with HTML, CSS, and JavaScript, while the backend is powered by Node.js, Express, and PostgreSQL, deployed on Render.
+The frontend is built using HTML, CSS, and JavaScript, while the backend is powered by Node.js, Express, and PostgreSQL, all deployed and managed on Render.

-## Features
+**Features**
-**Responsive Design** – Mobile-first layout optimized for desktop, tablet, and mobile devices.
+- Responsive Design – Mobile-first layout optimized for desktop, tablet, and mobile devices.
-**Interactive Sections** – Hero introduction, learning journey, skills overview, and featured projects with GitHub links.
+- Interactive Sections – Hero introduction, learning journey, skills overview, and featured projects with GitHub links.
-**Backend Functionality** – Contact form submissions are validated and stored in a PostgreSQL database.
+- Backend Integration – Contact form submissions are validated and securely stored in a PostgreSQL database.
-**Smooth Navigation** – Mobile menu toggle, smooth scrolling for anchor links, and enhanced user experience.

-## Technologies
+- User Experience Enhancements – Smooth scrolling, mobile navigation toggle, and clear form feedback.
+- Production-Ready Setup – Environment variables, structured backend, and database persistence.

+**Technologies**
-**Frontend:** HTML5, CSS3, JavaScript
+- Frontend: HTML5, CSS3, JavaScript
-**Backend**: Node.js, Express.js
+- Backend: Node.js, Express.js
-**Database:** PostgreSQL (Render)
-**Environment Management:** dotenv
+- Database: PostgreSQL (hosted on Render)
+- Environment Management: dotenv
-**Deployment**: Render (Backend), GitHub Pages (Frontend) **Version Control**: Git, GitHub
+- Deployment: Render (Backend), GitHub Pages (Frontend)

-## Project Structure
+- Version Control: Git, GitHub

+**Project Structure**
 MyPortfolio/
 │
 ├── backend/